 CB1 and CB2 receptors are designed to bind with endocannabinoids produced by our bodies, but they can also bind with cannabinoids from the cannabis plant.
 Although THC (the intoxicating chemical in cannabis) binds very readily with CB1 receptors to induce the typical marijuana high, CBD works differently.

 CBD does not bind easily with CB1 or CB2 receptors, but it does influence CB2 receptors in a way that has a powerful effect on the immune system.
 This is why CBD is such a potent anti-inflammatory; inflammation is part of the immune system’s response to an attack by a bacterium or virus.

 We still do not understand the exact mechanism for CBD’s anti-inflammatory properties, but it appears to suppress chemicals called cytokines which play a major role in the inflammatory process.
 It also induces a process called apoptosis, encouraging damaged cells to self-destruct.
-This process is one reason why CBD could potentially stop the spread of cancer cells through the body.

 These various effects on the immune system mean that CBD could also provide a new way to treat viruses such as cold sores, and researchers are working continuously to find out how.

 CBD for Cold Sores: What the Research Says